HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/how_to/04_apps_sharing_dependencies.md

-# How To Deploy Multiple DX ScriptApps with Shared Dependencies
+# Deploy multiple DX ScriptApps with shared dependencies

 # General Information
 The steps needed to make DX ScriptApps use and share dependencies are detailed in this guide.
 The dependencies are going to be bundled in a DX Module and will then be linked for use in a DX Page.
 The ScriptApps will then be bundled and deployed without its dependencies, will reference and reuse the dependencies in the DX Module.